 If you measure you can understand which allows you to improve and monitor how well they are being achieved.

 Throughout this light-hearted but effective, informative and challenging presentation Nick retained the attention of all in the room.

-His 2 websites offering support and information are:
+His website offering support and information is:

 With the judges returning, their verdict was delivered by head judge Richard Scott, with Southampton Solent University Team MY-MIX being declared overall winners in a very tightly fought contest.
 They were presented with their individual trophies and awards by Elizabeth Russell, APM Wessex chair, and Phil Jeffries from the PM Challenge sponsors, 20|20 Business Insight.
 Hearty congratulations to Team MY-MIX.